Human sex trafficking

 - Bridges the gap in services.

-- Provides safe housing and dedicated services.
+- Provides safe housing and dedicated services that are trauma and violence-informed.

 Help is available